 HOME Back to YOUR CHILD'S BEHAVIOUR FAQ page

-• often get into a temper if they are not getting their own way
+• get angry if they are not getting their own way

-when you attempt to punish them they may
+When you attempt to punish them they will

 • say they "don't care"

-• threaten a temper tantrum or other retaliation
+• get more angry - threaten a temper tantrum or to retaliate

 • appear to be selfish

-• tend to argue with or be spiteful to brothers or sisters
+• tend to argue with brothers or sisters

-• tend to be spiteful to you, swear at you, or say hurtful things
+• tend to be spiteful to you, or say hurtful things

 • tend to whine or complain